parihar-harsh/SAIG-build/Readme.md

-# SAIG OSINT Conflict Monitoring System
+# OSINT Conflict Monitoring System

 > A real-time open-source intelligence dashboard tracking the Iran-US/Israel conflict.
 Built as part of the SAIG Build Test — March 2026.